Static Eliminators / Ionizers

 KEYENCE's original I.C.C. has been incorporated to reduce the degradation of static elimination speed resulting from worn or dirty probes and to achieve three times longer operation with low maintenance compared to conventional models.

 The high-performance SJ-M Series micro static eliminators are used as ultra-small embedded static eliminators.
 Spot nozzles and wide-area electrode probes are available depending on the required range of static elimination.
-Spot nozzles can focus ionization and be built into a system designed to withstand high temperatures up to 80℃.
+Spot nozzles can focus on ionization and be built into a system designed to withstand high temperatures up to 80℃.
 The high-functionality controller indicates the static elimination status with an electrostatic monitor that shows the level of electrostatic charge of the target object, an ion level monitor that self-diagnoses and displays the ion level, and a condition monitor that displays and outputs an alarm when the static elimination effect is insufficient.
-In their small enclosures, the SJ-M Series micro static eliminators embodies versatility that covers both spot and wide-area applications, robustness that endures high temperatures, and best-in-its-class static elimination performance.
+In their small enclosures, the SJ-M Series micro static eliminators embody versatility that covers both spot and wide-area applications, a robustness that endures high temperatures, and best-in-its-class static elimination performance.

 Since the SJ-M Series provides a direct static elimination structure that directs the ion generation point at the tip of the head, it allows for high-speed and high-precision static elimination where it is needed most.

 Static Elimination over Areas at Distances of 1 m or More Using a ⌀12 mm Diameter Sensing Head

 Remove static electricity from an area as large as 600 × 1500 mm using just a compact head.
 Eliminate static from more than 1 m away in under 1 second.
 Use branching to remove static electricity from inside devices.

 Static elimination range and time (typical) (Applied pressure of 0.5 MPa)